ibm-cloud-docs/apps/secapps.md

 OpenSSL SHA-512 implementation depends on compiler support for 64-bit integer type.
 You can use the SHA-1 option for apps that have compatibility issues with the SHA-256 certificate.
 {: tip}

+Be sure to submit a single request to delete or create crypto, and then expect a wait time of at least 10 minutes before you submit another request.
+If you don't allow for sufficient time between requests, it's possible for requests to be crossed or errors to occur in creating or updating the crypto.
+{: note}

 ### Required CSR contents